Strong buyer support lifts cardamom prices

-The auctioneers Mas Enterprises Ltd, Vandanmedu has offered 67 tonnes in the morning session, in which the average price realised was Rs 2,846 per kg.
-There were 306 lots and selected lots received a maximum price of Rs 3,271 per kg.

-The quantity on offer in the afternoon was 66 tonnes and Header Systems, Vandanmedu was the auctioneers.
-The average price realised was Rs 2,876 per kg.
+It may be recalled that the market in the fag end of last week had maintained the prices, despite showing a downward trend at the beginning of the week.
+Last week, the prices had moved up by around Rs 200 per kg due to increased arrivals.

+S B Prabhakar, a cardamom planter, Pambadampara Estate in Idukki said that the size of the capsules is gradually coming down.
+The premium for 8B capsules increased this week.
+With the approaching winter, it is expected that premiums for bolder varieties to strengthen during the coming weeks.

-According to trade analysts, Acumen Capital Markets Ltd, cardamom December futures price is showing weakness on the daily chart.
+According to trade analysts, Acumen Capital Markets Ltd, the most active cardamom December futures rose by 4 per cent or Rs110.90 when last traded at Rs2,885.80 per kg on Monday.

-More often than not, when you are down and out, you are advised to stay “happy”.
-And that possibly is the ...
+Sunstone Eduversity, an edtech start-up that offers industry-ready higher education programmes on a ...

+Customer engagement software company Freshworks has raised $150 million in a Series H round led by existing ...

 How did India become the most drug-resistant nation in the world and what is it doing to combat lethal ...